scikit-nano/scikit-nano/README.rst

 scikit-nano
 ===========

-*scikit-nano* is a python toolkit for generating nanostructure data and nanostructure analysis.
+*scikit-nano* is a python toolkit for generating and analyzing nanostructure data.

-Its primary utility is generating nanostructure data (i.e. atomic coordinates) for the following nanostructure materials:
+Currently, its primary utility is generating nanostructure data (i.e. atomic coordinates) for the following nanostructure materials:

     * Graphene:

         * Single layer graphene
         * Bi-layer graphene with layers rotated relative to each other by any angle and different layer stacking arrangements
-        * :math:`N`-layer graphene
+        * *N*-layer graphene

     * Nanotubes: